MarsUniversity/ECE382/source/labs/lab1/Lab1.md

 ## Objectives

 You'll write your first complete assembly language program using what you've learned in class.
-You'll need all of the skills you've learned to this point - the instruction set, addressing modes, conditional jumps, status register flags, assembler directives, the assembly process, etc.  This lab will give you practice in using assembly to implement higher-level if/then/else and looping constructs.
+You'll need all of the skills you've learned to this point

-## Details

-# Lab 1 Test Cases

-First, make them demo their code with their test program.
-Question the absence of any edge cases.
-I fill the first 50 words of RAM with 0xCCCC.
-Then, set a break on END_PROGRAM.
-Then, make them go through each result and trace it back to the original program.

-## Required Functionality

-0x11, 0x11, 0x11, 0x11, 0x11, 0x44, 0x22, 0x22, 0x22, 0x11, 0xCC, 0x55

-Result: 0x22, 0x33, 0x00, 0x00, 0xCC

-## B Functionality

-0x11, 0x11, 0x11, 0x11, 0x11, 0x11, 0x11, 0x11, 0xDD, 0x44, 0x08, 0x22, 0x09, 0x44, 0xFF, 0x22, 0xFD, 0x55

-Result: 0x22, 0x33, 0x44, 0xFF, 0x00, 0x00, 0x00, 0x02
+- the instruction set
+- addressing modes
+- flow control
+  - conditional jumps
+  - status register flags
+- assembly directives

+- subroutines?

-## A Functionality
+## Directions

-0x22, 0x11, 0x22, 0x22, 0x33, 0x33, 0x08, 0x44, 0x08, 0x22, 0x09, 0x44, 0xff, 0x11, 0xff, 0x44, 0xcc, 0x33, 0x02, 0x33, 0x00, 0x44, 0x33, 0x33, 0x08, 0x55

-Result: 0x44, 0x11, 0x88, 0x00, 0x00, 0x00, 0xff, 0x00, 0xff, 0x00, 0x00, 0xff

-### The Basic Idea

 You'll write a program that interprets a series of operands and operations and stores the results - an assembly language calculator!

 Your program will start reading at the location in ROM where you stored the calculator instructions.
 It will read the first byte as the first operand.
 The next byte will be an operation.
 The third byte will be the second operand.
-Your program will execute the expected operation and store the result starting at 0x0200.
+Your program will execute the expected operation and store the result starting at `0x0200`.
 The result will then be the first operand for the next operation.
 The next byte will be an operation.
 The following will be the second operand.
-Your program will execute the requested operation and store the result at 0x0201.
-Your program will continue doing this until you encounter an END_OP - at which point, your program will cease execution.
+Your program will execute the requested operation and store the result at `0x0201`.
+Your program will continue doing this until you encounter an `END_OP` - at which point, your program will cease execution.

-### Required Functionality

 - The input and output for the calculator will be in memory locations.
 The calculator operations and operands will be stored in ROM - any location in ROM is acceptable.
-The results of the calculations will be stored in RAM starting at 0x0200.
-Labels shall be used in the program to refer to the location of your instructions and results.
+The results of the calculations will be stored in RAM starting at `0x0200`.
+- Labels shall be used in the program to refer to the location of your instructions and results.
 - The input operands and output results will be positive integers between 0 and 255 (an unsigned byte).
+If you are passed a value greater than 255, then you *must* set it to 255.
-- Good coding standards (labels, .equ where appropriate) must be used throughout.
+- Good coding standards (labels, .`equ` where appropriate) must be used throughout (review the lessons if you are unclear on what this means)

+## Calculator Instruction Set

 Your program will implement the following operations: